rajni2209/Google-Search-Redirector/README.md

-# 🌐Search Redirector - Spring MVC Project
+# 🌐Google-Search Redirector - Spring MVC Project

 A simple Spring MVC web application that allows users to search Google directly from a custom UI.
 The application takes a user's input and redirects them to Google search results for the given query.